Are you interested in starting to compost at home?

 Great sources of carbon include:

-- Hay or straw (in fact any dried grass is fine)
+- Hay or straw (in fact any dried grass is fine) are excellent composting materials as is garden waste

 - Wood chips, sawdust, etc. (trees are a superb source of carbon)